 3. Evaluate the exchange rate.
 The exchange rate can also play a role in how much you pay for your Caribbean vacation.
 For U.S. travelers, choosing an island where the local currency is pegged to the U.S. dollar at a fixed rate (rather than an island that uses a variable currency such as the euro) can help you better estimate your costs and avoid being penalized when the U.S. dollar weakens against other world currencies.

 4. Consider a cruise.
 If you're interested in visiting more than one island, a cruise can offer excellent bang for your buck by bundling accommodations, transportation and meals into one affordable rate.
 These days you can find Caribbean cruise fares for less than $100 per person, per night.
 If you live on the East Coast, you may even be able to drive to a nearby homeport, such as Baltimore, New York, Miami or Charleston, and cruise all the way down to the Caribbean without even having to fly.
-See our discount cruise deals for a sample of the bargains available, and visit our sister site, Cruise Critic, for a list of cruises under $75 a night.
+Visit our sister site, Cruise Critic, for a list of cruise deals and discounts.